PQTLS/MLT/README.md

 # PQ-TLS-TEST
-PQ-TLS-Test is a project dedicated to testing post-quantum secure TLS handshakes.
-The project aims to provide comprehensive insights into the performance of post-quantum cryptography (PQC) by evaluating various handshake modes, client loads, and network topologies.
+PQ-TLS-Test is a project dedicated to testing post-quantum TLS handshakes.
+The project aims to provide comprehensive insights into the performance of post-quantum cryptography (PQC) by evaluating various handshake modes, client scales, and network topologies.

 ## Key Features
 1. Handshake Modes : Supports testing of 1-RTT, PSK, and 0-RTT handshake modes.
+Assessing the performance impact of different handshake modes in a post-quantum cryptography context.
-2. Client Load : Evaluates server performance under varying numbers of client connections.
+2. Client Scales : Evaluates server performance under varying numbers of clients.
+Understanding how the number of clients affects server performance during PQC handshakes.
 3. Network Topologies : Creates multiple network namespaces to simulate different network configurations and topologies, i.e., ring, star and tree.

-## Objectives
-* To assess the performance impact of different handshake modes in a post-quantum cryptography context.
-* To understand how the number of clients affects server performance during PQC handshakes.
-* To explore the influence of various network topologies on the efficiency of PQC handshakes.
+Exploring the influence of various network topologies on the efficiency of PQC handshakes.

 ## Getting Started
 ### Prerequisites